Noise Self-Regression: A New Learning Paradigm to Enhance Low-Light Images Without Task-Related Data: Acknowledgment

 \section{Acknowledgment}

-The work described in this paper is partially supported by the National Natural Science Foundation of China (62072151, 61732007, 61932009, 62020106007) and the Anhui Provincial Natural Science Fund for the Distinguished Young Scholars (2008085J30).
-Zhao Zhang is the corresponding author of this paper.
+This work is supported by the National Natural Science Foundation of China (62472137, 62072151), Anhui Provincial Natural Science Fund for the Distinguished Young Scholars (2008085J30), Open Foundation of Yunnan Key Laboratory of Software Engineering (2023SE103), CCF-Baidu Open Fund (CCF-BAIDU202321) and CAAI-Huawei MindSpore Open Fund (CAAIXSJLJJ-2022-057A).
+Corresponding authors: Suiyi Zhao and Meng Wang.

 { }